Lasair API

 curl --header "Authorization: Token xxxxxxxxxxxxxxxxxxxxxxxx" --data "ra=194.494&dec=48.851&radius=240.0&requestType=all" https://lasair-ztf.lsst.ac.uk/api/cone/

-and the return has object identifiers, and their separations in arcseconds, something like:
+The return has object identifiers, and their separations in arcseconds, something like:

 [